DPhi-Space/FSCompose/docs/sections/examples/pi-camera/ex-pi-camera.md

 CMD ["python", "-u","./camera-controller.py"]
 ```

-We build the container image on top of the `python:3.8-slim-buster`, which is an official Python Docker Image.
+We build the Container image on top of the `python:3.8-slim-buster`, which is an official Python Docker Image.
 We install the necessary dependencies and Python libraries (*opencv*, *numpy* and *matplotlib*, mainly for the data processing side).
 To build it, run the following command :

 ```bash
 $ docker build -f Dockerfile.camera -t camera .